 - Fiber: 1.4 grams

-A large observational study found that eating grapes or raisins three times per week was associated with a 12% reduction in risk of type two diabetes (71).
+A large observational study found that eating grapes or raisins 3 times per week was associated with a 12% reduction in the risk of type 2 diabetes (

-Another study found that eating 17 ounces (500 grams) of grapes per day for eight weeks reduced blood cholesterol and oxidative stress in people with high cholesterol (72).
+Another study found that eating 17 ounces (500 grams) of grapes per day for 8 weeks reduced blood cholesterol and oxidative stress in people with high cholesterol (

 Finally, grape juice may even benefit brain health.
-A small study of 25 women found that drinking 12 ounces (355 ml) of grape juice every day for 12 weeks significantly improved memory and driving performance (73).
+A small study of 25 women found that drinking 12 ounces (355 ml) of Concord grape juice every day for 12 weeks significantly improved memory and driving performance (

-Berries are some of the healthiest foods you can eat, as they are low in calories but high in fiber, vitamin C and antioxidants.
+Berries are some of the healthiest foods you can eat, as they’re low in calories but high in fiber, vitamin C, and antioxidants.

 Many berries have proven benefits for heart health.
 These include lowering blood pressure and cholesterol, while reducing oxidative stress.

 They may also help reduce the risk of type 2 diabetes by acting as great alternatives to sugary snacks.

 Try to eat a few portions of berries a week and sample different types.
 They make a great snack or healthy breakfast topping.